California Oregon Advanced Transportation Systems (COATS):

 Technology Incubator: Chain-Up Delay Tracking with Bluetooth

 On northbound I-5 north of Redding, CA, when chain controls are in place, trucks are required to chain up near Fawndale.
 When these chain restrictions are in place, there can be a backup of trucks for 5 miles or more, all the way to Pine Grove, CA, and beyond.
 Determining accurate delay times that could be displayed on changeable message signs (CMS) before the backup starts may reduce the wait times and backup length, which could improve safety and reduce driver frustration within this corridor.
 The intent of the project was to identify locations to deploy Bluetooth loggers and use the readings from these loggers in conjunction with chain control status to develop an algorithm to estimate travel time/delay through the affected area.
 The thrust of the work completed for this incubator project was to identify the number and location of sites needed to provide sufficient data to accurately determine delay.
 An Excel file was developed that included detail on the prospective sites, including some comments and rationale for their selection.
-This project will be continued in COATS Phase 6.
+This project started in COATS Phase 5 and was continued in COATS Phase 6.